joetex/stream-racing-wheel/README.md

 `**Every image is customizable with a URL from the web.
 Create any appearance you want.**`

 ### Change Log
+>**November 26, 2023**
+>All images URLs now saved into localStorage to avoid having to reenter each time.

 >**March 10, 2023**
 >Added Invert toggle configuration for Wheel and Pedals